genesis-writing/gen-tech-writing-portfolio-and-blog/blog/2024-10-01-ninth-blog-post.md

 Since swimlanes are crucial for showing the transfer of information between five departments in my case, I opted for a sequence diagram.
 I figured this would at least show the interaction between different parties.

 Want to check it out?
-[Click here](/docs/sop/business-operation-process#mermaid-diagram) to see it in action in my SOP!
+[Click here](/docs/sop/business-operation-process#workflow-summary) to see it in action in my SOP!

+I created this swimlane diagram with draw.io.